 30. Describe the philosophy and goals of the Female Moral Reform Society.

-31. Name the newspaper and the prominent Boston abolitionist who published it.
+31. Name the abolitionist newspaper and the prominent Bostonian who published it.

-32. Discuss the opposition the Grimké sisters faced on their anti-slavery speaking tour.
+32. Discuss the opposition that the Grimké sisters faced on their anti-slavery speaking tour.

 33. Identify the most prominent issue of the Van Buren presidency.

 34. Name the new political party that characterized and helped guide the activist moralism and state-sponsored entrepreneurship of the 1830s.

 Chapter 12 - The New West & the Free North, 1840-1860